-Insulin is a hormone that is secreted when carbohydrates, i.e sugars are present in the blood.
+Insulin is a hormone that is released when carbohydrates, i.e. sugars are present in the blood.
 It collects and allocates the sugar for immediate energy requirements, brings a part into muscles and the liver (if they aren’t already full) and converts the rest into fat and stores it.
 It also stores dietary fats but they don’t trigger its release.

 Insulin is the hormone that triggers fat gain by making the body create and store fat.
 It puts your body into fat-storing mode, instead of fat-burning mode for energy.

 But its effects, as it is with all hormones, depend upon your activities and dieting.